hntvip/webpack-with-react/readme.md

-# Use this package.json in this project install automatically instead of config manually
+# I Use this package.json in this project install automatically instead of config manually
+* For some errors orcuse during run this project that related to update/remove libs/plugins.
+Search the error in CLI, browser to research in google will help you.
-# Following to these steps below to config react-app with WEBPACK
+# II Following to these steps below to config react-app with WEBPACK

 ## 1 .Create structure